Nikolay Madoyan: Career

 After graduating from the Lübeck Academy, Nikolay Madoyan launched a series of concert tours in Germany with the London Mozart Players chamber orchestra conducted by Matthias Bamert.
-Then he had a concert in the United Kingdom with the Novosibirsk Philharmonic Orchestra, where among other works he played the Tchaikovsky Violin Concerto conducted by Arnold Katz.
+Then he had a concert in the United Kingdom with the Novosibirsk Philharmonic Orchestra, where, among other works he played the Tchaikovsky Violin Concerto conducted by Arnold Katz.
 Madoyan's performances with the Netherlands and Rotterdam Symphonic Orchestras and Cologne Chamber Orchestra were in the highlight of the local media.
-Madoyan was the founder of the “Madoyan-Westenholz-Denitzen” trio, which successfully toured around Europe, featuring works by Shostakovich, Schubert, Beethoven and Ravel.
+Madoyan was the founder of the Madoyan-Westenholz-Denitzen trio, which successfully toured Europe, featuring works by Shostakovich, Schubert, Beethoven and Ravel.

-A collaboration of Nikolay Madoyan and the pianist Elizabeth Westenholz resulted in CDs, released by Kontrapunkt and Cowbell, featuring violin sonatas by Mendelson, Grieg, Schubert, Prokofiev, Strauss and Franck.
-In European newspapers and magazines reviews were written about Madoyan's CD records, among them the Gramophone review, which specifically highlighted Madoyan's natural feel for the right inflexion and successful collaboration with the pianist for the releases of Prokofiev's, Grieg's, and Schubert's Violin Sonatas.
+Collaboration of Nikolay Madoyan and the pianist Elizabeth Westenholz resulted in CDs, released by Kontrapunkt and Cowbell, featuring violin sonatas by Mendelson, Grieg, Schubert, Prokofiev, Strauss and Franck.
+Madoyan’s recordings have been reviewed in European newspapers and magazines, with Gramophone praising his natural phrasing and his collaboration with the pianist on Prokofiev’s, Grieg’s, and Schubert’s Violin Sonatas.